 The law bars the worst forms of child labor and sets the minimum working age at 14.
 Compulsory education ends at age 16.
 The law prohibits children and youth from working between the hours of 10 p.m. and 7 a.m.
 Children younger than age 18 may not work for more than 12 hours a day.
 The laws and regulations do not specify the types of hazardous work prohibited to children.

 The government did not effectively enforce child labor laws, and penalties were not commensurate with those for analogous crimes.
 The Department of Labor did not conduct any inspections specifically related to child labor.
 Instead, the government relied on general labor inspections to identify any child labor violations, but these inspectors had no specialized training on identifying child labor.
 The government, however, reported hiring an additional labor inspector to improve overall labor enforcement.
 There were no reported complaints related to child labor.
-Covered under national trafficking-in-persons legislation, penalties for child labor could result in 20 years’ imprisonment and were sufficient to deter violations.
+Covered under national trafficking-in-persons legislation, penalties for the worst forms of child labor could result in 20 years’ imprisonment and were sufficient to deter violations.

 See the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/agencies/ilab/resources/reports/child-labor/findings .